 National Star in Wales

-We provide personalised education and therapeutic programmes.
+We provide personalised education and therapeutic programmes for students with ALN.
 Promoting independence, autonomy and participation is at the heart of all that we do.

 We take time to get to know our prospective students and their families before they join us.
 This means that from day one we are working towards the student’s long-term goals and aspirations for when they leave college.